diginsight/smartcache/eng/README.md

 and only then pushes the same `.nupkg` bytes to NuGet.org.
 The `publish-nuget` job cannot start until `build-and-release` proves the remote release matches the staged bytes.

-Run the workflow manually to get a dry run: it stops after staging and validation, and never creates a release or publishes packages.
+Run the workflow manually for a dry run: it stops after staging and validation, and never creates a release or publishes packages.

 ## Reruns and recovery